gaskij/rpicampusmap/README.md

 * 1/25/2019 - v0.1.0 Initial stages of functionality are complete!
 More locations and authorization will be added for the release of v1.0.

 ### Getting Started
-This project uses the MEAN stack (MongoDB, Express.JS, AngularJS, Node.js).
+This project uses the MEAN stack (MongoDB, Express.JS, AngularJS 1.7, Node.js).
 You will need a working installation of [Node.js](https://nodejs.org/en/) (LTS version recommended), and a [MongoDB Atlas Cloud account](https://www.mongodb.com/cloud/atlas) (free is fine).

 Once you have that taken care of, there are a few more steps before you can begin work.
 1. Install the nodemon package by running `npm install -g nodemon` in your node configured shell.